montezume/file-upload-demo/README.md

 ## Security

 The app only accepts files of type `png` and `jpg`.
 There are two ways of determining a files mimetype on the client side.

-The first way is to look at the files
+The first way is to look at the the `File` object's `type` property.
+However, if you take `file.php`, and rename it to `file.png`, then the file's type property will read as `image/png`.

+The second way is to use a `FileReader`, and read the bytes themselves.
+The first 8 HEX bytes reveal the object's true nature.

+### Not addressed.

+CSRF => In order to prevent our API from being hit by bad actors, we should send a token with every request.
+This will prevent other sites from communicating with our API.

 ## Improvements